KosyanMedia/ereb/README.md

 cp notifier.json.example notifier.json
 ```
 and make proper shell commands.
+Token REPLACE_MESSAGE_HERE will be replaced with your real error message.

 Then use *--notify-to* parameter for running ereb.py, for example to use slack do:
 ```sh
 python3 ereb.py --notify-to=slack